 Why not embrace the positive and share acts of kindness today!

-There was a man beside me, probably in his mid-20’s, next to me, relaxing and sunbathing.
+There was a man next to me, probably in his mid-20’s, relaxing and sunbathing.
 As I fell into a blissful feeling, enjoying the warmth on my face as I read my book, I noticed the guy beside me was swimming!
 As a note, although I’m in Vancouver now, it is still only the 7th of April.

 Before I decided to leave, I decided I would initiate a few words with him.
 So, I asked:

 Him: “It was really cold.
 But, if you tell yourself it’s really cold you’ll never get in.
 I come down to the beach every day in the summer.
 I live close to here.
 I’ve been wanting to come swimming all week, but today was finally warm enough.
 Cold is relative.”

 What impressed me the most was his choice of words.
 It was obvious to me that:

 - if you want something bad enough you’ll do it

 - if you keep a positive perspective you’ll face adversity

 - what is okay for me, may not be okay for you.
 But if it aligns with your values, goals, and desires, you’re being authentic.

 Although there was a bit more to our conversation, this was the gist of it.